Atlas-Soft/DeepDoom/README.md

  - **+20** walking linedefs - for walking down a corridor

  - **+100** level exit - for completing the level
- - **+1** moving reward - changes in the player's x,y position to encourage continual movement
+ - **+1** moving reward - changes in the agent's x,y position to encourage continual movement

  - **-10** hitting the walls - for aimlessly bumping into the walls
  - **-1** living reward - ViZDoom config file penalty to encourage faster level completion